blworld/zatar-lwm2m-client-example/zatar-hello-world/README.md

 Note: As with the ```ResourceModel```s above, the key for each ```ObjectModel``` entry must equal the object ID provided in the object's constructor.

-By default, an object will report default values on Read operations, and will report success without doing anything on Write's or Execute's.
+By default, an object will report default values on Read operations, and will report success without doing anything on Writes or Executes.
 For object 3, our Device object, that's perfectly fine; we only have two resources, both of which only support Read.
 But for the Device Token object, we want to provide some feedback.
 The next line accomplishes that:
 ```
 		initializer.setClassForObject(23854, DeviceToken.class);
 ```